 Kerala, located at the southern tip of India, is perfect for travellers looking for an authentic Indian experience outside of the hustle of the main cities.
 IVHQ’s volunteer program is based in Fort Kochi, a charming coastal spot filled with unique character, quaint shops, colonial architecture, and vibrant artwork.
 Plus don’t forget about the chance to taste traditional Southern Indian cuisine!

 While Kerala is a gorgeous spot, there’s still a lot of poverty.
 Many of the locals rely on tourism as a source of income.
-As an international volunteer, you can add great value by helping locals learn English on our Teaching, Kindergarten and Women’s Empowerment projects!
+As an international volunteer, you can add great value by helping locals learn English on our Teaching, Childcare and Women’s Empowerment projects!

 “I volunteered in Kerala, India, and it was amazing!
 People there are extremely friendly and I thought I would not feel safe there, but I was wrong.
 I enjoyed my stay, I tasted their traditional dishes.
 It’s a great opportunity to see other places, other behaviors and other beliefs!
 It’s amazing!
 It’s a great experience and I recommend it with all my heart!
 Get adventurous!”
 Vacaras, 20 - Volunteer in India